Sainsbury Laboratory Symposium 2026

 Notification that your abstract has been accepted

 Each abstract will be reviewed by the Symposium Coordinators.
-Notification of acceptance or rejection of submitted abstracts will be sent to applicants via email by Monday 13th May 2024.
+Notification of acceptance or rejection of submitted abstracts will be sent to applicants via email by May 2026.
 Full instructions concerning talk and poster presentations will be sent to presenters.

 Information coming soon.